-Nine ways to become a more sustainable pet owner in 2021
+Nine ways to become a more sustainable pet owner

 Read our top tips for reducing your carbon pawprint.

 This year, we've launched our new ten-year strategy Together for Animal Welfare.
 As part of this, we recognise that the climate crisis and the destruction of habitats are a huge existential threat to both animals and humans alike.

 We want to help make a positive change for the future and work with other groups to meet the challenge of this climate emergency.
 Therefore, our new strategy for 2021-2030 has a greater focus on the environment.
 From working internationally to tackle issues such as the wildlife trade and intensive food production, to the little things that we can all do to be more environmentally friendly - we want to do all that we can to make a difference.